WebOfTrustInfo/rwot5-boston/event-documents/verifiable-news/final-debriefing.md

 goal of merging CHECK from Meedan and VCs from CCG, to be completed within ONE MONTH

-4\) Sandro will work on getting our proposal on a fast track with the W3C and seeing if Tim Berners Lee will support/participate
+4\) Sandro will work on getting our proposal on a fast track with the W3C.

 5\) Get work done quickly so we can present to key stakeholders and socialize at the W3C meeting in San Francisco in a month, with the goal